dotnet/designs/accepted/2023/preview-apis/preview-apis.md

 ### Why is this not an analyzer?

 The compiler team suggested to make this a compiler behavior, rather than an analyzer.
-This would allow the attribute to have a `DiagnosticId` which regular analyzers can't (because a given analyzer has to tell the compiler upfront which diagnostic IDs it will raise).
+This would allow the attribute to specify custom `DiagnosticId` values which regular analyzers can't (because a given analyzer has to tell the compiler upfront which diagnostic IDs it will raise).